Knot Mosaics with Corner Connection Tiles: Knot Mosaics for Prime Knots

 As we determine what mosaic layouts are possible using the corner connection tiles, we point out that the corner tiles of the knot mosaic cannot be a crossing or double-arc tile.
 Because of this, a 2-mosaic cannot have a crossing, and the unknot is the only knot with mosaic number 2, using either traditional tiles or the corner connection tiles.
 In fact, the only possibilities for the corner position of a space-efficient mosaic are a blank tile or a tile with a diagonal line segment, and we generalize this further in the following lemma.

-\begin{lemma} For a space-efficient knot mosaic created from corner connection tiles, we may assume the first and last non-blank tile in the first and last non-blank row or column is a diagonal line segment tile $T_5$ or $T_6$.
-We may also assume there is at least one tile between the $T_5$ and $T_6$ tiles. \end{lemma}
+\begin{lemma} For a space-efficient knot mosaic created from corner connection tiles, we may assume the first non-blank tile in the first non-blank row is a diagonal line segment tile $T_6$.
+We may also assume that the last non-blank tile in this row is $T_5$ and that there is at least one non-blank tile between the $T_5$ and $T_6$ tiles.
+Similarly, we may assume the last non-blank row and the first and last non-blank columns begin and end with diagonal line segment tiles $T_5$ or $T_6$ with at least one tile between them. \end{lemma}

 \begin{proof} We can assume that the top row of the mosaic is not blank by shifting all tiles up, if necessary.
 Consider the first non-blank tile (from left to right) in this first row.
 It clearly cannot have four connection points, otherwise the connection point in the top, left corner of this tile would not be suitably connected.
 So this first tile must have two connection points, meaning it is a single-arc tile ($T_2$ or $T_3$) or a diagonal line segment ($T_6$).
 If the first non-blank tile is a single-arc tile $T_3$ with a connection point that touches the top of the mosaic, then this connection point must suitably-connect with the adjacent tile to the right.
 As we see in the first part of Figure \ref{fig:corner-tile-single-arc}, this will always lead to an unlinked component, a kink, or space-inefficiency.
 We get a similar result if it is a single-arc tile $T_2$ that is in the corner of the mosaic.